yang093/react-native-webrtc/README.md

 * `window.MediaStream`
 * `window.MediaStreamTrack`

-This is useful to make existing WebRTC JavaScript libraries (that expect those globals to exist) work with react-native-webrtc.
+This is useful to make existing CustomWebRTC JavaScript libraries (that expect those globals to exist) work with react-native-webrtc.

 #### MediaStreamTrack.prototype._switchCamera()